szepeviktor/debian-server-tools/Maintenance.md

 - * enabling [click heatmap](http://www.clicktale.com/sites/default/files/field/image/mouse-move-heatmap.png)
 - * supervision of new content weekly (typograhy and HTML usage)
 - * image optimization (smaller file size and nicer loading)
+- * update of embeddedd HTML content (e.g. Facebook like box)

 Items marked with an asterisk ( * ) are available in the bigger plan and only on a VPS (with root access).